 For some pets, it doesn't take much to ignite their fear response.
 Storm-phobic dogs and cats can actually learn to read the signs of an approaching storm!
 All it takes is a drop in atmospheric pressure or the sound of wind and they start to panic.

-Pet owners often ask me… What can I do to help calm my anxious pet during stressful times?
+Pet parents often ask me… What can I do to help calm my anxious pet during stressful times?

 It's heartbreaking to watch your beloved pet suffer.
 It's only natural to want to do everything you can to help.